kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 	InitialDelayMilliseconds *int32
 	// Length of time (in milliseconds) to offset TimeoutMilliseconds before health checking times out.
 	// +optional
-	TimeoutMilliseconds *int32
+	TimeoutMilliseconds *int32 (*** removed from alpha)
 }

 ```
 #### Logic for Added Fields
 What is the least logic that could be used?

-The combined value of `PeriodSeconds` and `PeriodMilliseconds` must be greater than 100ms (for first period).
+The combined value of `PeriodSeconds` and `PeriodMilliseconds` must be greater than 200ms and greater than 500ms for exec probe.
+And after success falls back to original seconds value.
-The combined value of `TimeoutSeconds` and `TimeoutMilliseconds` must be greater than 100ms.
 The combined value of `IntialDelaySeconds` and `InitialDelayMilliseconds` must be greater than or equal to zero ms.